13 Easy Recipes for Onam Sadhya – Onam Sadya Recipes

 • To make ada payasam, grate the coconut and store it in a box so that you can easily extract the coconut milk the next morning, make ada and store it in a box.
 Melt the jaggery, straining it to remove the impurities.
 You may simply cook ada payasam if these three items are done the day before.

 • You can make some of the dishes like kalan, inji theeyal, kadumanga achar, lemon pickle a day ahead.
-And store them well in a clean surface, since you would be using all of these items while doing the pooja.
+And store them well on a clean surface, since you would be using all of these items while doing the pooja.

 Following these few things can save you a lot of time.
 Most importantly, you will get time for yourself and your family rather than just standing in the kitchen and preparing food.